Jbry123/reactAssessment2/README.md

 A task should be an object with the following properties: `id`, `title`, `description`, and `completed`.

-For assessment 1 and 2 you will be responsible for all functionality besides updating.
-Also you will only need to worry about `id`, `title` and `completed`.
-For assessment 3 you will be responsible for all functionality and all properties of a task ( `id`, `title`, `description`, `completed` ).

-In all three assessments you will not be graded on CSS.
+In the assessments you will not be graded on CSS.
 We only ask that you make the display of information clear so that it can be graded properly.
 The screenshots above are only to help with visualization.

-Assessment 3 will use an API to manage tasks.
-Here is the documentation for that API:
+Here is the documentation for the API:

 <details>